-In Turbulent Forms, space–time is bent through huge forces of energy, spinning supernovas cast fragments of light and the cosmic microwave background (CMB) is transformed through processes of generation loss.
+“In Turbulent Forms, space–time is bent through huge forces of energy, spinning supernovas cast fragments of light and the cosmic microwave background (CMB) is transformed through processes of generation loss.
 Each work is created through systematic and symbiotic approaches to sound, visual, physical installation and composition, creating an immersive experience.” – Program note from Turbulent Forms

-The exhibition also commissions three new works from Toronto-based artists and composers: Bekah Ann Simms, Allison Cameron and Mehrnaz Rohbakhsh.
-These will be presented alongside a program of Dan Tapper’s work to highlight the opening of the exhibition and the launch of NOVA by Dan Tapper – an installation mapping the histories of supernova events through light and sound.
+The exhibition also includes three new works commissioned from Toronto-based artists and composers: Bekah Ann Simms, Allison Cameron and Mehrnaz Rohbakhsh.
+These where presented alongside a program of Dan Tapper’s work to highlight the opening of the exhibition and the launch of NOVA by Dan Tapper – an installation mapping the history of supernova events through light and sound.